MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 |Hide the entire connection string|Preface the connection string with `h`.|`h"<connection_string>"`|
 |Hide only the secret part of the string|Split the connection string into the resource location and the secret information and add the `h` between the two.| `"<resource_location>"h"<secrets>"`|

-## AAD-integrated authentication
+## Azure AD-integrated authentication

-Using this authentication method, the user or application authenticates via Azure AD to Azure Data Explorer, and the same token is then used to access the SQL Server network endpoint.
-To use AAD-integrated authentication (impersonation), add `;Authentication="Active Directory Integrated"` to the SQL connection string.
+With this authentication method, the user or application authenticates via Azure AD to Azure Data Explorer, and the same token is then used to access the SQL Server network endpoint.
+To use Azure AD-integrated authentication (impersonation), add `;Authentication="Active Directory Integrated"` to the SQL connection string.

 |Example|
 |--|